Tackyflea/lovr2d/README.md

 | ui:image({props}) |   creates an image with a texture property (which you should ideally preload)|
 | ui:text({props}) |  make text, has special properties: text, halign_text, valign_text |

+### Other functions

+    :delete(object)

+... will delete the object!
+And it's kids!

+    :getChildren(parent(object), andParent(boolean))

+Will get you the children, and optionally with the parent as well if you want to modify all of them at once

 ### General properties for all items/ text
 |Property| description |
 |--|--|